twilio/twilio-voice-react-native/README.md

 - [Programmable Voice](https://www.twilio.com/docs/voice/sdks)
 - [React Native](https://reactnative.dev/docs/getting-started)

+Please note that we do not officially support Expo.
+Our officially supported use case is a bare React Native application that targets iOS and Android.
+When following the React Native environment setup guide, please select "React Native CLI".

 ## Issues and Support
 Please check out our [common issues](COMMON_ISSUES.md) page or file any issues you find here on Github.
 For general inquiries related to the Voice SDK you can file a support ticket.
 Please ensure that you are not sharing any [Personally Identifiable Information(PII)](https://www.twilio.com/docs/glossary/what-is-personally-identifiable-information-pii) or sensitive account information (API keys, credentials, etc.) when reporting an issue.